Cautious Optimism in Commercial Real Estate Capital Markets

 Capital markets activity has continued

-Across the board, most asset classes performed better than expected in April and May, observed one panelist.
-Liquidity in the debt markets was a concern, but has begun to thaw.
+In the first months after the onset of the pandemic, most asset classes performed better than expected.
+Deal volume was lower than the previous year or early 2020 but did not halt.
+Liquidity in the debt markets was a concern, but they have begun to thaw.
 Regional and local banks have been very visible in the marketplace, while life insurance companies are being highly selective and focusing on their best customers.

 If a property lacks a grocery store anchor, mortgage brokers must be resourceful and turn over every stone.
 For example, one firm recently closed a $24 million shopping center transaction in which the lender was a tenant in the property.